Jacoby Street Fire Leaves Multiple Families Without Homes

 A 2-alarm fire at a multi-unit house on Jacoby Street in Maplewood on December 20 has left several families homeless.
 Nine adults and two children escaped safety from the building.
-Fortunately, no one was injured.
+No person was injured, but a pet cat succumbed to injuries.

 The house is located on Jacoby between Springfield Avenue and Boyden Avenue, behind Seth Boyden School.